-As one of South Florida’s longest-running music festivals, the annual Afro Roots World Music Festival celebrates the evolution of African culture by featuring some of the best performers from all over the Caribbean, the Americas and Africa.
+As one of South Florida’s longest-running world music event, the annual Afro Roots World Music Festival celebrates the evolution of African culture by featuring some of the best performers from all over the Caribbean, the Americas and Africa.

 This was followed up by Vieux Farka Toure (AKA the “Jimi Hendrix of the Sahara”), plus support acts Sinkane (Sudanese jazz / funk / rock), and Symbi Roots, the all-female Haitian rara band Saturday, April 22.

 The festival is made possible by the generous underwriting of Knight Foundation, the Funding Arts Network, and the Miami-Dade Department of Cultural Affairs.